Alison joined us in the parish in April 2018.

 In 2016 we were blessed with the gift of Teresa, the Parish Curate.

 She moved to Launceston with her husband Michael and Son and is currently serving her curacy title.

 Teresa trained with the South West Ministry Training Course and was ordained deacon in Truro Cathedral on Friday 1st July 2016.
-She was priested in July 2017 and is currently in charge of the Parish.
+She was priested in July 2017.

 Teresa’s day off is a Friday.